Request to data user

 Appeal to Administrative court

 If you are not satisfied with the decision taken by the Data State Inspectorate, you can challenge the decision in the Administrative court and in addition, ask for compensation due to the refusal of the Data State Inspectorate.
-You can learn more about how to prepare your application and other requirements as well in the Administrative Procedure Law.
+You can learn more about how to prepare your application in the Administrative Procedure Law.

-The Administrative court will assess whether the data user has acted lawfully and, if necessary, may oblige the Data State Inspectorate to order the data user to provide access to information regarding your video recordings.
+The Administrative court will assess whether the data user has acted lawfully and, if necessary, may oblige the Data State Inspectorate to order the data user to disclose the information you have requested.
 The court may also order compensation if you have requested it.

 Applicable as of 25 May 2018

 Joint publication by the the EU Agency for Fundamental Rights and the Council of Europe